luoshao23/CFA/level_2/Ethical_and_professional_standards_quantitative_methods_and_economics.md

 + liberalization of financial markets
 + lifting of foreign exchange regulations and controls

+Some studies find, however, that EM policymakers might have greater success in controlling the exchane rates than their inductrial country counterparts because the ratio of EM central bank FX reserve holdings to average daily FX turnover in their domestic currencies is actually quite sizable.

 #### warning signs of a currency crisis
+If capital inflows come to a sudden stop, the result may be a financial crisis, in which the economy contracts, asset values plummet, and the currency sharply depreciates.
 1. Prior to a currency crisis, the capital markets have been liberalized to allow the free flow of capital
 2. There are large inflows of foreign capital in the period leading up to a crisis, with short-term funding denominated in a foreign currency being particularly problematic
 3. Currency crises are often preceded by (and often coincide with) banking crises